Tentative Course List

-The following is the tentative listing of courses open to nonmatriculated students as of March 5, 2014.
-These courses are grouped in the following five general areas:
+The following is the tentative listing of courses open to nonmatriculated and undergraduate students as of April 22.
+Nonmatriculated and undergraduate students may not enroll in independent studies.
+The available courses are grouped in the following five general areas:

 FIN-650608, Quantitative Methods in Finance, 3cr

-The purpose of this course is to expose students to modern data analysis with an emphasis on a specific domain of application: Finance.
-Students are expected to have an understanding of basic statistics, since concepts such as random variables, expectation, correlation, and statistical inference (estimation, hypothesis testing, and confidence intervals) are fundamental to the analysis addressed in the course.
+The purpose of this course is to expose students to modern data analysis with an emphasis on a specific domain of application: finance.
+Students are expected to have an understanding of basic statistics, since concepts such as random variables, expectation, correlation and statistical inference (estimation, hypothesis testing and confidence intervals) are fundamental to the analysis addressed in the course.
 It is also expected that students have a basic understanding of linear algebra.
-The course relies on real financial data and uses spreadsheets and statistical softwares to cover a range of topics from exploratory data analysis techniques, simulations, to regression analysis methods, with a strong emphasis on their application.
+The course relies on real financial data and uses spreadsheets and statistical softwares to cover a range of topics from exploratory data analysis techniques and simulations to regression analysis methods, with a strong emphasis on their application.

 Students taking this course will be able to make sound decisions that promote the financial well-being of a healthcare organization.
 The course starts by introducing the basic assumptions and concepts underlying the preparation and measurement of financial data, measurement of business operations, business valuation, financial reporting, budgeting, cost allocation, service and product costing, and special reports for managerial purposes.
 It then progresses to analyze the principles governing the health care industry, rules and regulations in collecting, preparing and presenting financial data for health care providers.
 As the students comprehend the accounting and financial reporting aspects of healthcare organization, they will move on to cover the financial decisions relevant to operating budget, capital budget and the right mix of cash flows and outflows to create values for the organization.
 Various learning activities may include readings, research, presentations, case studies, discussion, and financial market analysis.